radekstepan/burnchart/README.md

-# burnchart
+# burnchart.io

 ## Concept

 GitHub Burndown Chart as a service.
 Public repos are free, for private access auth via GitHub and pay.

-## Name

-charcoal, charriot

-- gurndown [.com/.io] github burndown
-- bithubchart [.com/.io] burndown github chart
-- burnchart [.io]

 ## Tasks

 ### MVP

 - [ ] landing page allows you to immediately jump into action
-- [ ] past repos are cached remotely or in localStorage
+- [ ] use GitHub to login
-- [ ] show chart for the current milestone or choose a custom one
+- [ ] show chart for the current milestone, default to the first one returned and allow to choose a custom one
-- [ ] be able to config options through UI that currently have to be hardcoded in config
-- [ ] embed user tracking
 - [ ] sort projects based on their closest due dates
 - [ ] show only repo name if all projects are under our name
-- [ ] rotate between percentage progress and points left
-- [ ] Send notifications to people like Codeship or have our own delivery system perhaps like Github or just show a notification icon and onclick ask people to upgrade
-- [ ] Show all issues as [one size](https://github.com/radekstepan/github-burndown-chart/issues/46).
+- [ ] show all issues as [one size](https://github.com/radekstepan/github-burndown-chart/issues/46)

 ### The 20%